 When You Don't Know Where To Start Working On Your Social Issues

-However, when someone is more socially awkward overall they may feel overwhelmed and like they don't know where to start trying to improve.
+However, when someone is all-around socially awkward and insecure they may feel overwhelmed and like they don't know where to begin.
 For one, they may just identify a whole whack of issues they have.
 Also, the main social problem areas tend to be tied together, so you often can't work on one in isolation.
-For example, if someone tries to apply the skills of meeting people and making friends, their problems with shyness, lack of confidence, and unpracticed conversation ability may all pop up at once and demand attention.
+For example, if someone tries to apply some tips to meet new people, their problems with shyness, lack of confidence, and unpracticed conversation skills may all pop up at once and demand attention.
+Here are my thoughts:

 Realize you're going to be working on several things at the same time

-Realize no matter how you approach things, it will still take time
+Realize no matter what your approach, it will still take time

 In a sense it doesn't matter if you start with one thing over another, because it still takes a while to get past social awkwardness, and you're going to have to get to the other issues eventually anyway.